dkharazi/blog/content/blog/parquet.md

 3.62
 ```

 After reading in each file in the various formats, the final test delivered the best performance.
-Using the `pyarrow` Parquet engine, the taxi trips dataset, formatted as a Parquet file, only took an average of 3.62 seconds for reading in the entire dataset.
+Using the PyArrow Parquet engine, the taxi trips dataset, formatted as a Parquet file, only took an average of 3.62 seconds for reading in the entire dataset.

 Now, let's test the performance of writing to similar files.